bo-rc/cs241/OS-Three-Easy-Pieces.md

     return 0;
 }
 ```
-> Always hold the lock while signaling or wait, and you will always be in good shape.
+> Always hold the lock while signaling or waiting, and you will always be in good shape.

 ## The Producer/Consumer (Bounded Buffer) Problem
 This problem posed by Dijkstra leads to the invention of the generalized *semaphore*.